Harold Castro Player Props: Rockies vs. Tigers

-The Colorado Rockies, including Harold Castro and his .409 slugging percentage in past 10 games, including one extra-base hit but no homers), battle starter Michael Lorenzen and the Detroit Tigers at Coors Field, Friday at 8:10 PM ET.
+Harold Castro -- with a slugging percentage of .429 in his past 10 games, including one extra-base hit -- will be in action for the Colorado Rockies against the Detroit Tigers, with Matthew Boyd on the mound, on July 1 at 9:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Dodgers.
+He had a one-hit showing in his most recent game (1-for-4) against the Tigers.

 Harold Castro Game Info & Props vs. the Tigers